mcnuttandrew/color-buddy/README.md

 # Todo bankruptcy

+- [ ] Search paletes by lint screen
 - [ ] off by one persistance error in undo/redo
 - [ ] Gamut algorithm broken again
 - [ ] Add HCT/CAM, add explainers to each of the color spaces, blocked by colorjs release